lwenxuan420-lgtm/GemmaShield-AI-Voice-Scam-Detection-System/README.md

 # 👵 Elderly-Friendly Design

-Because the project specifically targets elderly users, the interface was designed with accessibility in mind.
+Because the system specifically targets elderly users, accessibility became an important design goal.

-Features include:
+The interface includes:

 - large fonts
 - simplified buttons
 - bilingual support (Chinese / English)
-- easy-to-understand AI explanations
 - minimal interaction complexity
+- readable AI explanations

-The goal is not only detection accuracy, but also:
+The goal is not only accurate detection, but also:

-> helping elderly users understand why a voice may be dangerous.
+> helping elderly users understand WHY a voice may be dangerous.

 ---

 # 🎤 Speech Recognition

-The system uses:
+The project uses:

-## Faster-Whisper
+# Faster-Whisper

-for lightweight CPU-based speech transcription.
+for lightweight speech transcription.

-Whisper converts uploaded audio into transcripts before sending the text to Gemma4 for reasoning.
+Whisper converts uploaded audio into text before sending the transcript to Gemma4 for reasoning and scam analysis.

 ---